 Long story short it’s very common to find that the structural changes and slight extra burden your loft conversion puts on your upstairs ceilings results in minor cracking to the existing plasterwork, which may need fixing once your loft is completed.
 The extent of this ceiling cracking often depends on the age of your home.

 Jon Pritchard find that, approximately, out of every ten loft conversion projects five will be unaffected, four have some cracking to the ceilings that require filling and re-painting, and one in ten needs re-plasterboarding and plastering.
 Of course there is a cost associated with this, as with all work, so it is something to bare in mind as a possible extra.
 We can talk to you about the likelihood of ceiling cracking occurring when we visit your home to provide a quotation.
 Depending on the extent of work required, Jon Pritchard’s plasterers and/or decorators can help, or we can recommend someone.

-Older houses with lath and plaster type ceilings are more likely to suffer extensive cracking to the ceiling during a loft conversion.
+In Jon Prichard’s experience, older houses with lath and plaster type ceilings are more likely to suffer extensive cracking to the ceiling during a loft conversion.
 If you’re considering a converting the loft in an older property with this type of ceiling, you may need to factor in hiring a dry liner to plasterboard and plaster your ceilings.
 You can do this later, if you prefer to wait and see whether it’s necessary once your loft has been completed.

 Ceilings in poor repair